Roald Dahl, the author of several of your children’s favorite books, pleads with you to have your children vaccinated.

 Over the years, I found that talking about Olivia helped immeasurably.
 Roald — who died in 1990 — couldn’t say a word.
 It was locked inside him.

 Thanks so much for reading.
-Can you think of someone else who would enjoy the post?
+Can you think of a friend who would enjoy the post?
 If enjoy is the right word.
 Please mail it to them or share with your favorite social media using one of the icons below.
 And won’t you follow me?
 You can do so in the sidebar.
 Thanks again!
 And feel free to comment!